logdash-io/go-sdk/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/logdash-io/go-sdk.svg)](https://pkg.go.dev/github.com/logdash-io/go-sdk)

 Logdash is a zero-config observability platform.
-This package serves as a Python interface to use it.
+This package serves as a Go interface to use it.

 ## Pre-requisites